 Which boot is the right one for your adventure?
 Choose the sentence below that describes your needs best.

-“I’m looking for a more stylish winter boot, something that says, “I’m rugged and I look good (even when the forecast doesn’t).”
+“I’m looking for a more stylish winter shoe, something that says, “I’m rugged and I look good (even when the forecast doesn’t).”

-A versatile winter boot with a slip-on design, our Brixen II travels from the ski lodge to a retirement party without blinking an eye.
-The low height makes it easy to get them on and off, but won’t leave your feet feeling damp or freezing (like other low-cut boots tend to).
+A versatile winter shoe with a slip-on design, our Brixen II travels from the ski lodge to a retirement party without blinking an eye.
+The low height of this pull-on shoe makes it easy to get them on and off, but won’t leave your feet feeling damp or freezing (like other low-cut boots tend to).
 Feet stay warm with an insulated, waterproof design and a triple-layer footbed that captures warmth and keeps it in.

 “These puppies slipped onto my feet as if they were custom made for me.
 I can wear them for hours and hours of walking in pure comfort.” - Wish you were here in Oregon

 Pro tip: Feet of fresh snow outside and low-slip ons won’t cut it?
 Check out the Anchorage Boot III.
 They have the same slip-resistant tread pattern as the Brixen II but with a keep-the-snow-out height.

 Need something a little more casual?
 Say, for holiday caroling or winter markets filled with miles of aisles?
 Look no further than the Anchorage.